 Consensus: Guinea pigs can become stressed very easily, and gaining your guinea pigs’ trust is important.

 The handling of a guinea pig is a quiet and slow process, as guinea pigs are actually very fragile animals, despite their relative size.
 You must be aware of their natural patterns and not disturb them while they are sleeping or eating.
-(You can approach the cage and call for them while they’re sleeping, but don’t force them to wake up.)
+(You can approach the cage and call for them while theyโre sleeping, but donโt force them to wake up.)

 Like most animals, you approach them quietly and let them come to you.
 You must use both hands to scoop them up, and take note of what they seem to want.
 They may just want to sit on your lap or enjoy being held.